Last Updated: April 9, 2021.

 If you don’t mind less functionality, you can opt for Adobe Premiere Elements, which is a trimmed-down version of Pro and can be bought outright for just $69.99.

-Apple iMovie is a must-have for anyone that does the bulk of their video editing on a Mac.
+Apple iMovie is a must-have for anyone and is the best video editing program that does the bulk of its video editing on a Mac.
 While it’s not as feature-packed as its more sophisticated cousin, Final Cut Pro, it still packs quite a punch and is completely free.

 It won’t quite be enough for full-time professionals, but Apple has added 4K support, the ability to edit on any iOS device, a generous bank of special effects, transition tools, a music library, and dozens of title options.